kmhofmann/selene/docs/dependencies.md

     ./vcpkg install benchmark         # only for benchmarks

 (Windows users call `.\vcpkg.exe` instead of `./vcpkg`.)

+To use the installed libraries in a CMake-based setup, just specify the toolchain file during the `cmake` invocation:

+     ... -DCMAKE_TOOLCHAIN_FILE=<path_to_vcpkg>/scripts/buildsystems/vcpkg.cmake ...

+For more details, please refer to the [vcpkg documentation](https://vcpkg.readthedocs.io/).

 Selene itself can also be [installed using *vcpkg*](installation.md).